Veilhorn Steed

 Appearance

-Flaxen will lighten the mane and tail, anywhere from just slightly lighter than the body coat to a creamy white.
+Flaxen will lighten the mane and tail, anywhere from just slightly lighter than the body coat to a creamy white or pure white.
+Can be either a lighter version of the natural mane/tail, or a light cream/yellow.

-The hair can either be a solid colour, or have a gradient "ombre" effect where the roots have a color similar to the body coat and the tips are much lighter.
+The hair can either be a solid colour, or have a gradient "ombre" effect where the tips are much lighter than the roots, or where the roots are in the mane's natural colour.

 Minimum requirement: